 Using the 1960 to 2000 censuses, I constructed a data set of synthetic parents.
 The sample includes married White men and women.
 Even though the census asks a person whether they are Hispanic or not, I took advantage of the questions on place of birth to

-10A person self-report Hispanic identity by answering the following Census question: “Is this person Spanish/Hispanic/Latino?”
+10A person self-reports Hispanic identity by answering the Census question “Is this person Spanish/Hispanic/Latino?”

-11Ethnic attrition happens when a U.S.-born descendant of a Hispanic immigrant fails to self- identify as Hispanic.
+11Ethnic attrition happens when a U.S.-born descendant of a Hispanic immigrant fails to self-identify as Hispanic.
 For more discussion of this phenomenon see Antman, Duncan, and Trejo (2016b) and Antman, Duncan, and Trejo (2020b)

 12The ethnic attrition rates are similar to those found in Antman, Duncan, and Trejo (2016b), Antman, Duncan, and Trejo (2020b), and Hadah (2024).

 create a proxy for ethnicity.
 I consider a Hispanic person as White and born in a Spanish- speaking country.
-Consequently, Whites in the sample are people who are White and native-born.
+Consequently, Whites in the sample are White and native-born.
 Using the information provided in the census, I can link husbands and wives with each other.
-I assume that parents have children between the ages of 25 and 40.
-There- fore, my sample consists of married White men and women with children that were born in the 1920 to 1975 cohorts13.
+I assume that parents have children between the ages of 25 and 40, so my sample consists of married White men and women with children born in the 1920 to 1975 cohorts13.

 For example, consider someone who was 35 years old in 1999, meaning they were born in 1964.
 If this person’s mother was born in Mexico and their father was born in the United States, their “synthetic parents” would be identified using the 1970 Census, when this person was 6 years old.
 These “synthetic parents” are created by matching the characteristics of Mexican-American couples who had a 6-year-old child in 1970.
-The “synthetic mother” would have the average education level, income, and other socioeco- nomic characteristics of Mexican-born women who were married to U.S.-born men and had children around 1964, when they were between 20 and 35 years old (meaning they were born between 1929-1944).
-Similarly, the “synthetic father” would have the aver- age characteristics of U.S.-born men who were married to Mexican-born women and had children in that same year.
-This method preserves the demographic composition of par- ents while assigning them historically accurate socioeconomic characteristics based on their origins and marriage patterns.
+The “synthetic mother” would have the average education level, income, and other socioeconomic characteristics of Mexican-born women who were married to U.S.-born men and had children around 1964, when they were between 20 and 35 years old (meaning they were born between 1929 and 1944).
+The “synthetic father” would have the average characteristics of U.S.-born men who were married to Mexican-born women and had children in that same year.
+This method preserves the demographic composition of parents while assigning them historically accurate socioeconomic characteristics based on their origins and marriage patterns.
 I show the distribution of the four types of couples in Table 3.
 White husbands and White wives (WW) make up the majority of couples in the sample, 96% (5,141,737 couples).
-Hispanic husbands and wives (HH) are the sec- ond largest group making up 2% (119,749 couples) of all couples.
-White husbands and Hispanic wives (WH) couples are less 1% (33,097 couples) of the sample and Hispanic husbands and White wives (HW) are also 1% (37,847 couples).
+Hispanic husbands and wives (HH) are the second largest group, comprising 2% (119,749 couples).
+White husbands and Hispanic wives (WH) are < 1% (33,097 couples) of the sample and Hispanic husbands and White wives (HW) are around 1% (37,847 couples).
 I present the summary statistics of the parents in Table 4.

 Empirical Approach

 Let Yist be the outcome of interest for person i in state s at time t.
-HWist is an in- dicator variables for the type of parents of person i has.
+HWist is an indicator variable for the parents of person i.
 Xist is a vector of controls that includes age and numbers of hours worked, γst are state-year fixed effects (FE), and ϕist represents the error term.14 The equation for this strategy is written as follows and the sample is restricted to I restrict the sample to WH and HW groups:

 Yist = β1HWist + Xistπ + γst + ϕist (1)